 5. Reminder messages.
 If a customer stops making their regular purchases or has failed to re-subscribe, sending a reminder message could be the difference between retaining their business and losing them for good.
 You can set up trigger-based email messages to send reminder messages out to customers that have not purchased for 3 months on an automated basis using most CRM or email marketing platforms (again, we are fans of Moosend).

 6. Unsubscribe feedback.
 Collecting feedback from a leaving customer can give you valuable insight that you can use to prevent further customers from lapsing in the future.
 Pay attention to the reason they left and any issues they may have had that might have led to that decision.

 The top 15 conversation starters for the CRM

 Building a strong relationship leads to higher sales conversion rates and long term customer loyalty – all contributing to an uplift in overall revenue.
-The importance of developing strong rapport can not be understated.
+The importance of developing a strong rapport can not be understated.